dmdobrea/HoverGames_Challenge2/README.md

 - 1 x NXP HGD-TELEM433 - 433Mhz Telemetry Radio
 - 1 x 4S 5000 mAh battery (3S can work too)

-#### Software components
+### Software components

+#### Offical software

 - PX4 - an open source flight control software for drones and other unmanned vehicles
 - PX4 MAVSDK - a package used to control NXPHoverGames using MAVLink
 - PX4 QGroundControl - Ground Control Station for the MAVLink protocol
 - NXP MCUXpresso IDE - Eclipse-based IDE tool used to develop applications on NXP RDDRONE-FMUK66

+#### Main software components developed for NXP HoverGames Challenge 2

-- hr_RealAppNavQ.py (placed in 05_RealApplication_NavQ) - a human recognition application developed in Python based on MobileNet-SSD (MobileNet Single-Shot multibox Detection network) and on a correlation tracker algorithm
+- hr_RealAppNavQ.py (placed in 05_RealApplication_NavQ) - a human recognition application (running on NXP RDDRONE-8MMNavQ embedded system ) developed in Python based on MobileNet-SSD (MobileNet Single-Shot multibox Detection network) and on a correlation tracker algorithm
 - server_jpg.py (placed in 03_ZMQ_base) - ZeroMQ server (running on the ground station PC) able to talk with hr_RealAppNavQ.py (placed in working mode 1: "-m 1").
+- uorb_mavlink (placed in 06_FMUK66/test_commCompCom) - the application running on the RDDRONE-FMUK66 FMU amble to receive custom MAVlink messages (sent it by NavQ) as uORB messages